mreza0100/jarvis/README.md

 - `config bootstrap`: Initializes and sets up the configuration file.
 Use `--trunk` to overwrite existing configurations.

 Ensure your API token and connection details are correctly set in `.jarvisrc.json` before using Jarvis.

+## How to Communicate with Jarvis

+To effectively interact with Jarvis, users should follow a clear and precise communication approach.
+Here are some guidelines:

+1. **Step-by-Step Commands**: Break down your tasks into step-by-step commands.
+Jarvis operates best with specific, sequential instructions.

+2. **Explicit Instructions**: Clearly state what you want Jarvis to do.
+Avoid ambiguity in your commands.

+3. **Example Commands**:

+      - **Docker Example**: "Do not ask for permissions.
+Show all the docker containers, then perform a health check on each of them, restart and retrieve the unhealthy or stopped ones."
+      - **PostgreSQL Example**: "Do not ask for permissions.
+Fetch all the existing tables and their structure, then perform a performance check on each table based on the 'created_at' column.
+Optimize the query and run the performance check again to see the difference.
+Use any tool to maximize performance."

+4. **Planning the Task**: If you're unsure how to accomplish a task, you can ask Jarvis to plan the steps.
+For example, "Plan the steps to optimize the database query based on the 'created_at' column."

+5. **Using Specific Commands**: If you prefer a specific command or tool, instruct Jarvis accordingly.
+For instance, "Use the 'docker ps -a' command to list all Docker containers."

+6. **Permissions and Safety**: Jarvis is designed to follow safety protocols.
+If a task requires elevated permissions or could potentially impact system stability, consider adding safety checks or confirmations.

+7. **Continuous Interaction**: Jarvis may require additional information or clarification.
+Be prepared to provide further details or confirmations to complete the task effectively.

 # Examples